NathbuildsAi/n8n_portfolio/README.md

 💡 Inspiration

-This project demonstrates how AI can be used to build:
+This project demonstrates how AI and workflow automation can be combined to build:

 AI email assistants

+automated inbox management

+business workflow automation

-AI inbox organization systems
+AI productivity systems

-automation workflows with machine learning

-It can also serve as a foundation for building:
+You can expand this project by adding:

+auto-reply agents

-AI lead detection systems
+lead detection

-AI CRM automations
+CRM integrations

-AI customer support workflows

-Feel free to copy the workflow and adapt it for your own automation projects.
+Slack or Notion notifications.
+You can copy and paste this workflow.